 There are two possible explanations for finding more than one tumour:

-Why is this important?
-Minimally invasive adenocarcinoma is associated with very good prognosis compared to invasive adenocarcinoma.
+Minimally invasive adenocarcinoma is associated with a very good prognosis compared to invasive adenocarcinoma.
 However, when a minimally invasive adenocarcinoma is found in the same lung as an invasive adenocarcinoma, the prognosis is determined by the larger tumour.